Harley-Davidson K-Model (1952-1956)

 While Harley Flathead and Big-Twin bikes were still shifted by hand-shift and foot-clutch, the K-model's four gears were shifted by the operator's right foot with a left-hand clutch lever.

-First Harley With Rear Shocks
+First Harley With Rear Suspension

 The K-model's front forks were hydraulic, with a swing-arm and twin shock absorbers used in the rear.
 This was the first time a civilian motorcycle produced by Harley-Davidson used hydraulic suspension on both wheels.